eclipse-kura/kura/docs/core-services/rest-service.md

 * **Basic Authentication Enabled**: Allows to perform authentication by providing identity name and password as BASIC credentials in the request to any resource endpoint.
 Requires that the **Password Authentication Enabled parameter** is set to true.
 (Default: true)

-* **Enable Certificate Authentication Whitout Session Management**: If set to true, calling `/services/session/v1/certificate` to create a session will not be necessary in order to perform certificate based authentication.
+* **Enable Certificate Authentication Without Session Management**: If set to true, calling `/services/session/v1/certificate` to create a session will not be necessary in order to perform certificate based authentication.
 Presenting a valid HTTPS client certificate and accessing resource endpoint directly is enough for authentication to succeed.
 Requires that the **Certificate Authentication Enabled** parameter is set to true.
 (Default: true)

 ## Custom authentication methods